-- Create a rule and define the rule's condition so that it matches the desired request(s) using the Dictionary Manager, as described in Working with Rules on page 70 - Define the rule's action to invoke the desired process wizard, as described in Assigning the Process Wizard Action to a Rule on page 116
+- 1 Create a rule and define the rule's condition so that it matches the desired request(s) using the Dictionary Manager, as described in Intelligent Search Language Tuning Guide, Chapter 2: Dictionary Manager, Working with Rules on page 70. - If the Process Wizard has any Search fields, you must add a Business Condition that keeps the rule from firing if any of the Context Variables set by the Search fields are set; otherwise, when the question is resubmitted, with the added Context Variable settings, the Process Wizard is displayed again. - 2 Define the rule's action to invoke the desired process wizard, as described in Assigning the Process Wizard Action to a Rule on page 103